THE OFFICE SELF-GUIDED TOUR IN SCRANTON

 10 Must-See Iconic The Office Spots in Scranton

-Check out these top spots in Scranton, PA—affectionately dubbed "the Paris of Northeastern Pennsylvania" by Michael Scott.
+Back to Top of ListCheck out these top spots in Scranton, PA — affectionately dubbed "the Paris of Northeastern Pennsylvania" by Michael Scott.

-Experience an exclusive exhibit of authentic 'The Office' props and costumes at the Everhart Museum in Scranton, PA!
+Experience an exclusive exhibit of authentic The Office props and costumes at the Everhart Museum in Scranton, PA!

 2. Penn Paper Tower

 John Krasinski and his friends famously filmed the opening credits of The Office from his car while exploring Scranton and researching for the show.
-They captured some of the city's most iconic spots, including the Pennsylvania Paper & Supply Company building.
+They captured some of the city's most iconic spots, including the Pennsylvania Paper & Supply Co. building.
 In a nod to the show’s legacy, the company later added a Dunder Mifflin sign to the tower, making it a must-see for The Office enthusiasts.

 Visitors can stop by Pennsylvania Paper & Supply Co. during business hours to view The Office photos and memorabilia displayed inside, making the visit even more immersive.
 Whether snapping a photo of the tower or taking in the show's nostalgia, this landmark is a key stop on any self-guided tour of Scranton.